AH-64D Apache climb rate

 At a climb rate of 1450 feet per second, we get 441.96 m which is the measurement used in ArmA II.
 Currently for the Apache to reach 440 meters in Altitude, several seconds are required.
 The climb rate needs to be tweaked to reflect the actual 440 mps rate of climb.

-Updated by DarkWanderer about 4 years ago
+Updated by DarkWanderer over 4 years ago

 That's definitely wrong.
 1450 ft/s is more than speed of sound (1080 ft/s).
 There is no supersonic helicopters in existense yet.